-- The process to apply for an Assessment Adjustment in year 10 can be found HERE - The process to apply for an AARA in year 11 and 12 can be found HERE - NOTE: In Years 11 and 12, AARA applications for summative assessment in Units 3 and 4, may need the approval of QCAA.
+- i.
+The process to apply for an Assessment Adjustment in years 7-10 can be found HERE - ii.
+The process to apply for an AARA in year 11 and 12 can be found HERE - NOTE: In Years 11 and 12, AARA applications for summative assessment in Units 3 and 4, may need the approval of QCAA.
 The school will manage this process once the AARA application has been submitted.